 A doctor can diagnose a person with one of the above types based on the duration and intensity of their symptoms.

 Bipolar I and bipolar II are the most widespread forms of bipolar disorder.
-They are also the more severe of the bipolar disorders.
+They are also typically the

-Bipolar I and II have similar symptoms and patterns in which symptoms occur.
-However, people who have bipolar II will experience less severe manic episodes than people with bipolar I. This type of mania is known as hypomania.
+Bipolar I and II have similar symptoms and symptom patterns.
+However, people who have bipolar II typically experience

 In between these episodes of mania and depression, people who have either of these types of bipolar may experience periods of stable mood.
-It is also possible to have symptoms of depression and mania at the same time.
-This is known as bipolar with “mixed features.”
+A person may also alternate between symptoms of depression and mania at the same time.
+This is known as bipolar with mixed features.

 The main symptoms of bipolar I and bipolar II are mania, hypomania, and depression.